AxisCommunications/acap-runtime/CONTRIBUTING.md

 - Make sure that all linters pass, see [Lint of codebase](#lint-of-codebase)
 - The PR will have to meet the code standard already available in the repository.
 - Explanatory comments related to code functions are required.
 Please write code comments for a better understanding of the code for other developers.
+- Note that code changes or additions to the `.github` folder (or sub-folders) will not be accepted.

 And finally when you are satisfied with your changes, open a new PR.

+### Test of codebase

+The repo has a CI/CD workflow setup that includes testing of the codebase.
+The steps of the workflow are, for each architecture:

+1. Build the ACAP Runtime [test suite][test-suite] Docker image and push to Docker Hub.
+2. Pull the test suite Docker image and run it on an external device.
+3. Build the ACAP Runtime Docker image and push to Docker Hub.
+4. Build the ACAP Runtime containerized Docker image and push to Docker Hub.

+The workflow should be possible to run from a fork with the following updates:

+- Create your own Docker repository and refer to it in the workflow.
+Make sure to add your own secrets for login to the repository.
+- Setup devices to test on and update the workflow with their IP addresses and provide secrets for the user name and login to the devices.

 ### Lint of codebase